mPulseMedia/streamEditor/doc/v1/autodesk.md

 ### URL

-When the user clicks a chapter, the library adds couple parameters to the URL, for exmaple:
+When the end-user clicks a chapter, the library adds couple parameters to the URL, for exmaple:
 ```
 https://alpha.beta.au.autodesk.com/themes/custom/forgecms_subtheme_auonline/styleguide/?playlist=19725&moment=206440
 ```

 If the library detect these parameters in the URL, it will load and play the corresponding set of chapters.
-In this, users are able to link to share a link to a specific chapter.
+With this, end-users are able to link to share a link to a specific chapter.

 ### Known Technical Issues
 * Clicking a chapter to start the player (as opposed to simply move the playhead of an already playing video).